Reviews You Can Rely On

 Heavier than other options

 The MSR DynaLock Ascent Carbon poles are comfortable, versatile, compact, and ergonomic.
 They excel in almost every application.
 The grip is simple yet elegant, and the length adjustment mechanism is strong and reliable.
 Though there are several lighter poles in our lineup (like the Black Diamond Distance Z), the MSR poles have a remarkably light swing weight, feeling ounces lighter than their weight on the scale, and are ideal for backpacking and long-distance thru-hiking.
-“I like these because they pack down small and have a light feel, which I appreciated after hours on the trail,” our lead tester remarked.
+“I packed these when I guided multi-day trips on alpine traverses because they tuck compactly into the side of my pack on more technical sections.
+They have a light feel, which I appreciate after hours on the trail,” our lead tester remarked.

 SPECIFICATIONS